SCHOOL TIMETABLE

 MONEY

-Children are not encouraged to have money at school except for occasional events.
+Children are encouraged not to have money at school except for occasional events.

-PARENTS SUPPORT GROUP
+PARENTS SUPPORT GROUP / ARDMORE FUNDRAISING GROUP

 Being a sub-committee of the school Board this group actively supports the school.
 Some of the main activities are: lunches, social functions, fundraising and parent liaison.